railsuser2014/openobject-doc-book-en/source/book/4/4_10_Accounts/4_10_Accounts_analytic_chart.rst

 A principal preoccupation of law firms is the invoicing of hours worked and the profitability by case and by employee.

-Mechanisms used for encoding the hours worked will be covered in detail in the following chapter.
+Mechanisms used for encoding the hours worked will be covered in detail in the following chapter, :ref:`ch-hr`.
 Like most system processes, hours worked are integrated into the analytic accounting.
 Every time an employee enters a timesheet for a number of hours, that automatically generates analytic accounts corresponding to the cost of those hours in the case concerned.
 The hourly charge is a function of